SEEBURGER Business Integration Suite The central platform for your digital transformation.Download whitepaper now

 Alternatively, the ERP or CRM system itself can be included in an overarching network such as a Hybrid Integration Platform (HIP) in a multinational company with subsidiaries, affiliates, and an ecosystem of customers, suppliers, and other stakeholders.

 Watch the Webcast-On-Demand

 Others are service providers that specialize in niche needs – also known as domain-specific iPaaS.
-Many domain-specific iPaaS providers are small businesses or start-ups.
-An example of a domain-specific iPaaS use case would be the reporting of internationally traded goods, to national customs authorities (e.g. the EDI Service for SAP GTS).
-In practice, however, the boundaries are often blurred and many iPaaS service providers attempt to cover more than one spectrum.
+An example would be reporting internationally traded goods, to national customs authorities (e.g. the EDI Service for SAP GTS) to ensure they comply with national regulations.